yann-yinn/nuxt-gustave/README.md

 ## Custom importer

 Gustave has zero abstractions : you can write your own importers, where your are free to fetch data from where you want, and store it the way you want.
-An importer is just a function that is fetching some stuff and return a list of routes to Nuxt.
+An importer is just a function that is fetching some stuff and return a list of routes that Nuxt need to generate with `npm run generate`.

 Create your own importer is very simple and alltows you to create the JSON you need.
 Here is a very simple example with a custom yaml importer: